davidstrauss/desktop-configuration/README.md

        rpm-ostree remove rpmfusion-free-release-$(rpm -E %fedora)-1.noarch

+1. For the Fedora 37 Silverblue update, restore Firefox to unbreak a dependency of `firefox-langpacks` added in Fedora 37:

+       rpm-ostree override reset firefox

 1. Rebase on the next release (and resolve issues with any missing packages):

        rpm-ostree rebase fedora:fedora/$(expr $(rpm -E %fedora) + 1)/x86_64/silverblue